 Although there are differences in how the two Android skins layout this info, they each have access to all those features.

-When you do a second pull of the notification shade in Oxygen OS, you see a few more Quick Settings tiles, a shortcut to edit your Quick Settings tiles, a brightness slider, and a quick link to the User section of settings.
-That last feature allows you to create different profiles for your phone, say one for you and another for your kid or one for your job and one for while you’re at home.
+When you do a second pull of the notification shade in Oxygen OS, you see a few more Quick Settings tiles and a shortcut to edit their layout.
+If you had it enabled, you would also see a shortcut to the user profile settings.
+That feature allows you to create different profiles for your phone, say one for you and another for your kid.
+You could also do one for your job and one for while you’re at home.
 You can easily swap from one profile to another without ever leaving the notification shade.

 That’s it for the Oxygen OS skin as far as the notification shade goes.
 One UI, on the other hand, basically explodes the notification shade with features once you make that second pull.

-By default, One UI on the Note 10 Plus gives you 28 Quick Settings tiles in your notification shade, with potentially dozens more available depending on which apps you have installed.
-It also brings in a search shortcut (that combs through your apps and internal storage), a brightness slider, and an overflow menu with more settings tweaks.
+By default, One UI on the Galaxy S20 Ultra gives you two options related to smart devices (“Devices” and “Media” in the screenshots above).
+It also brings in a search shortcut (that combs through your apps and internal storage), a brightness slider, a power menu shortcut, and an overflow menu with more settings tweaks.